Tuesday 19 November 2019

 Joker

 Todd Phillips' film, much like The Dark Knight Rises before it, is only interested in these developments as colour to chart an idea of acceleration.
 Arthur Fleck neither buys into nor attempts to escalate the clown protests his criminal actions inspire.
 Fleck himself states that he has no political aim or objective, he's just reacting to the hand he has been dealt.
-This statement underlines an issue in Joker's plotting.
+This deliberately wishy-washy statement underlines an issue in Joker's plotting.
 Despite all the terrible revelations thrown Fleck's way, success lands in his lap with very little active manipulation.
 Fleck doesn't glom onto his disenfranchised copycats, he doesn't need to.
-One car-crash stand-up performance, somehow taped for posterity, lands him exactly where he needs to be - in the company of De Niro's bruiser chat show host, Murray Franklin.
+One car-crash stand-up performance, somehow taped for posterity, lands the failed comedian exactly where he needs to be: in the company of De Niro's bruiser chat show host, Murray Franklin.

 No comments: